5 ways for businesses to cope with a coronavirus shutdown

 Businesses with fewer than 500 employees—such as Snyder’s, a Principal® 401(k) client—represent 47% of private sector jobs (PDF) in the United States.
 Since 2000 they’ve generated 65% of net new jobs.1

-But help is on the way: The president and Congress, in coordination with states, have fast-tracked measures to support businesses and try to prevent the pandemic’s worst economic side-effects.
+But the federal government has fast-tracked measures to support businesses and try to prevent the pandemic’s worst economic side-effects.
 Business owners can use the help; the endless variety of logistics they normally juggle suddenly has been magnified.

-Help is on the way: The president and Congress, in coordination with states, have fast-tracked measures to support businesses and try to prevent the pandemic’s worst economic side-effects.
+The federal government has fast-tracked measures to support businesses and try to prevent the pandemic’s worst economic side-effects.

 5 ideas to help you navigate COVID-19 social distancing and shutdowns